plone/training/theming/creating-initial-content-for-the-theme.rst

 .. note::

-  After adding this code to the setuphandlers.py, we need to restart Plone and uninstall/install our theme package.
+  After adding this code to the setuphandlers.py, we need to restart Plone and uninstall/install our theme package add-on.